tomaschyly/tch_common_widgets/README.md

 * works with **CommonTheme** and **standalone**
 * **Custom solution to fix Flutter iOS issue with autocorrect not working!**

 Wrapped TextFormField for extra styling, features mainly with CommonTheme.
+Has 2 variants Material, Cupertino style.

 Most importantly if you set in your CommonTheme or send styling direct to widget with: